-The landlord and original operator of the plant, Citrus Service, got a court order to evict Inter-Floridana after it failed to renew its lease and pay past-due rent, according to a lawsuit filed earlier this month.
+The landlord and original operator of the plant, Citrus Service, got a court order to evict Inter-Floridana after it failed to renew its lease and pay past-due rent, according to a lawsuit.

 Inter-Floridana signed a lease and option-to-buy agreement with Citrus Service in 1992.
 The lease expired Sept.
 30 of this year.

 Something else has expired: Inter-Floridana's license to operate a citrus processing plant.
 The company failed to reregister and renew its license by the annual deadline, July 31, said Marge Rose, administrative assistant in the citrus license and bond office of the Florida Department of Agriculture and Consumer Services.